Glasgow Film Festival: 2018

 The 14th edition took place from 21 February to 4 March, 2018, with more than 300 premieres, screenings and events planned.
 However, the 2018 edition of the festival was nearly ruined by the British Isles cold wave.
 For several days, only the locals could attend the events.

 2020

 The 16th edition took place from 26 February to 8 March, 2020.
 The programme includes nine world premieres and 102 UK premieres.
 Film-opening Proxima by Alice Winocour.

 2023

 The 2023 edition was held from March 1 to 12.
 The 19th edition of the festival screened 123 features, including six world premieres, 16 European and international premieres and 70 UK premieres.
 The festival opened with Adura Onashile’s Glasgow-shot feature debut Girl, and closed with Nida Manzoor’s Polite Society.

 2024

 The 20th anniversary edition was held from 28 February to 10 March, 2024.
 This year's feature submissions exceeded 400.
 The line-up featured 11 world and international premieres, including İlker Çatak’s The Teachers’ Lounge, Agnieszka Holland’s Green Border, Giacomo Abbruzzese’s Disco Boy, and the opening film was Rose Glass's Love Lies Bleeding.

+2025

+The 21st edition was held from 6 February to 9 March 2025.
+The event featured 16 World and European premieres, 64 UK premieres, and 11 Scottish premieres hosted at the Glasgow Film Theatre and other venues across the city.

+The Audience Award was won by Spilt Milk, directed by Brian Durnin.

+2026

+The festival took place from 25 February to 8 March 2026 in Glasgow for its 22nd edition.
+The event presented 126 films from 44 countries, including several world and UK premieres.

+The festival opened with the documentary Everybody to Kenmure Street, directed by Felipe Bustos Sierra, and closed with the UK premiere of California Schemin’, the first feature film directed by Scottish actor James McAvoy.

+The Audience Award was awarded to the French drama A Place For Her, directed by Mélisa Godet.